UE4SS-RE/RE-UE4SS/docs/guides/fixing-compatibility-problems.md

      Function signature: `public: void cdecl FName::ToString(class FString & ptr64)const __ptr64`
 - FName_Constructor
    - Must return the exact address of the start of the function 'FName::FName'.
      This callback is likely to be called many times and we do a check behind the scenes to confirm if we found the right constructor.
+     It doesn't matter if your AOB finds both 'char*' versions and 'wchar_t*' versions.
      Function signature: `public: cdecl FName::FName(wchar_t const * ptr64,enum EFindName) __ptr64`
 - FText_Constructor
   - Must return the exact address of the start of the function 'FText::FText'.